Saad Al Barrak: Early life and education

+Al-Barrak comes from a conservative household that values the religion of Islam.
+Al-Barrak attended at Mubarakiyah school where he excelled as a student.
+Al-Barrak was a star gymnast at Kazma club and won numerous local titles through his adolescent years.
+Al-Barrak was granted a scholarship for excelling in secondary school and decided to continue his education in The United States of America alongside a cohort of bright students.
+Al-Barrak started at Georgetown University in Washington D.C. where he undertook an intensive English course for a year.
+Al-Barrak went to Ohio University afterward to study electrical engineering.
+Al-Barrak took a hiatus after graduating with a bachelors degree and returned with his wife in 1979 where they stayed until 1982.
+Al-Barrak lived in Athens, Ohio for 7 years and had his first born son, Hamad, in 1981.

+Al-Barrak continued his education at his alma mater and graduated with an MSc in industrial engineering.
+His extraordinary experiences shaped his mantra that incorporates eastern and western elements.
+Living in The United States at that time was supplemental to Al-Barrak's understanding of global economics that was a catalyst for his interest in technology.
+Al-Barrak was a politically active student during his education.
+Al-Barrak was involved and promoted the voice of Muslims and Arabs and rallied for the freedom of Palestine and The Arab world throughout his time as a scholar.
+Al-Barrak's education, with his background as a Kuwaiti Muslim that grew up in a transformative period for the world, shaped him for his roles later on.

 Career

 Al Barrak started his career with a short stint at Kuwait Prefab Industries, during a short break in between his Bachelors and master's degrees.
 After completion of his master's degree, he taught at the Kuwait Institute of Applied Technology as a part of the conditions of the government scholarship that he was given.

 Upon being persuaded by an old friend, he joined ITS as a project engineer.

 Within a year, he was put in charge of Project teams and sent on training courses to the UK and US.
 By the end of 1985 he was appointed as Systems Development Manager and in (months after that was promoted to Assistant Director General for Sales and Systems support.
 In 1987, he was appointed CEO of ITS, barely 4 years after he had joined them as a Project Engineer.

 Al Barrak, resigned as CEO in 2001 and continued as managing director until 2002.

 Mobile Telecommunications Co.
 (MTC) had just been divested by the government and been taken over by the Al Kharafi Group, and Al Barrak became managing director of MTC which later re-branded as Zain Group in 2002 until he resigned in February 2010.

 He started ILA, an advisory firm in December 2010.

+Al Barrak was appointed Deputy Prime Minister, Oil Minister, and Minister of State for Economic and Investment Affairs, on 18 June 2023.